-John Lawrence and Annie Ardella Miller Hatch: John was born May 8, 1883 to Stearns Bee and Elizabeth Jane Ellis Hatch in Woods Cross, Utah.
-He served a mission to Switzerland from 1905-1907 and upon his release went directly to Argentina where he had heard there was land just up for grabs.
+John Lawrence and Annie Ardella Miller Hatch: John was born May 8, 1883, to Stearns Bee and Elizabeth Jane Ellis Hatch in Woods Cross, Utah.
+He served a mission to Switzerland from 1905 - 1907 and upon his release went directly to Argentina where he had heard there was land just up for grabs.
 That didn’t turn out to be exact but he loved the country and wanted to stay so he went back to Switzerland to retrieve Emma Werthmuller, with whom he had fallen in love on his mission.
 They went to Buenos Aires and were married October 18, 1907.
 She was born February 8, 1890, the daughter of John and Bertha Hasler Werthmuller.
 After their marriage they lived in Argentina for 3 years and then moved back to the States and Idaho, then to Highland in about 1919.
-They had eight children: John Lawrence, John Stearns, Irene, Bertha, Lillian, Ira and Lucille-John L, John S (twins) and Irene died very young and another daughter was stillborn in Argentina.
-Emma died August 23, 1923 and John married Ardella Hatch on November 5, 1924-her twentieth birthday.
+They had eight children: John Lawrence, John Stearns, Irene, Bertha, Lillian, Ira and Lucille - John L., John S. (twins) and Irene died very young and another daughter was stillborn in Argentina.
+Emma died August 23, 1923.

 Highland Historical Society Home Page